razgarabedi/Forumify/README.md

 ### 3. Database Schema Initialization

 The application includes logic in `src/lib/db.ts` to automatically create the necessary tables if they don't exist when the application starts.
 This includes tables for `users`, `categories`, `topics`, `posts`, `reactions`, `notifications`, `conversations`, and `private_messages`.
 No manual schema creation is needed after configuring `DATABASE_URL`.

+If the database is new and empty (no users table), the `initializeDatabase` function in `src/lib/db.ts` will also attempt to create a default admin user and some initial categories and topics.

 ## Running the Development Server